Links & Resources

 - NC SHIIP The NC website for the Senior Health Insurance Information Program.
 SHIIP provides free counseling to Medicare beneficiaries and caregivers about Medicare, Medicare supplements, Medicare Advantage, Medicare Part D, and long-term care insurance.
 SHIIP is available in every state.

-- Scams & Frauds The 2015 version of the Scams & Frauds booklet has been issued by NC Attorney General Cooper.
+- Scams & Fraud The 2017 version of the Scams & Fraud booklet has been issued by NC Attorney General Cooper.
 Valuable information for individuals and families; and can also be used by community groups for public awareness and senior fraud prevention efforts.

 - Prepare for Your Care The PREPARE website is a uniquely easy-to-follow program to help families prepare for medical decision-making.